DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 - $P(A|B) = P(A \cap B) / P(B)$

 **6. *Imagine you are a portfolio manager looking at historical data for Stock C and Stock D in your portfolio.
 You find that the probability Stock C will have a positive return in a given month is 0.70.
-The probability Stock D will have a positive return in the same month is 0.60.
+The probability Stock D will have a positive return in the same mont`zh is 0.60.
 However, if Stock C has a positive return, the probability Stock D will also have a positive return increase to 0.80.
 What is the conditional probability that Stock C will have a positive return given that Stock D has a positive return?**

 $$P(C) = 0.7$$
 $$P(D) = 0.6$$